-- 2080.
-The judge has absolute control of the ring and authority over all persons in it. - 2081.
-A judge shall dismiss from competition any unruly horse or person whose actions threaten to endanger other exhibitors or their entries. - 2082.
-Exhibitors shall not approach the judge for any reason during the time that the show is being judged. - 2083.
-An exhibitor must request permission to inspect the judge's card. - 2084.
-A judge should only admit into the ring as many horses as can be conveniently accommodated. - 2085.
-A judge shall have the authority to place a horse in whatever position in a class s/he thinks the merit of the horse justifies. - A. The Judge's decision shall be final in all cases affecting the merits of the horses. - 2086.
-After a class has been judged once in accordance with the rules and regulations, it shall not be rejudged. - A. A class is considered judged when the judge has marked his/her card and submitted it to the ring steward; - B. The correction of a judge's card does not constitute rejudging and any change must be done before the following class is placed; - C. If clerical corrections, initiated by show manager are made to a judge's card, they must be approved and initialed by the judge. - 2087.
-A judge shall not determine the eligibility for registration of any entry in the ring and shall at all times refrain from making comments regarding such. - 2088.
+2080.
+Prior to a judge's final placing, s/he MUST inspect the noses, mouths, jaws, and bodies of the horses (i.e.: including but not limited to barrel, flanks, belly, sides and shoulders) in the class (or finals) for raw, abused areas or fresh blood.
+If a horse shows signs of rawness or bleeding in any of these areas, the judge will disqualify the horse from the class.

+2081.
+The judge has absolute control of the ring and authority over all persons in it.

+2082.
+A judge shall dismiss from competition any unruly horse or person whose actions threaten to endanger other exhibitors or their entries.

+2083.
+Exhibitors shall not approach the judge for any reason during the time that the show is being judged.

+2084.
+An exhibitor must request permission to inspect the judge's card.

+2085.
+A judge should only admit into the ring as many horses as can be conveniently accommodated.

+2086.
+A judge shall have the authority to place a horse in whatever position in a class s/he thinks the merit of the horse justifies.

+A. The Judge's decision shall be final in all cases affecting the merits of the horses

+2087.
+After a class has been judged once in accordance with the rules and regulations, it shall not be rejudged.

+A. A class is considered judged when the judge has marked his/her card and submitted it to the ring steward;

+B. The correction of a judge's card does not constitute rejudging and any change must be done before the following class is placed;

+C. If clerical corrections, initiated by show manager are made to a judge's card, they must be approved and initialed by the judge.

+2088.
+A judge shall not determine the eligibility for registration of any entry in the ring and shall at all times refrain from making comments regarding such.

+2089.
 Judges may confer in a timely manner regarding lameness, rule violations, disqualifications and major penalties provided a ring steward is present.